-The City of Round Rock, through an Interlocal Agreement with Capital Metro, which has been approved and adopted by Round Rock City Council adopts Capital Metro guidelines and service standards.
+The City of Round Rock, through an Interlocal Agreement with Capital Metro, for the fixed route service and for consistency between the two agencies, the city uses the Capital Metro guidelines and service standards.
+Capital Metro standards are set higher as they operate over 50 vehicles in peak service.
 These service standards provide a framework for the provision, design, and allocation of service.
 Capital Metro staff will conduct a review of service guidelines and standards biennially to ensure alignment with goals, objectives, and resource availability.